Off-roading

-Off-roading is the activity of driving or riding in a vehicle on unpaved surfaces such as sand, gravel, riverbeds, mud, snow, rocks, and other natural terrain.
-Types of off-roading range in intensity, from leisure drives with unmodified vehicles, to competitions with customized vehicles and professional drivers.
-Off-roaders have been met with criticism for the environmental damage caused by their vehicles.
-There have also been extensive debates over the role of government in regulating the sport, including a Supreme Court case brought against the Bureau of Land Management in the United States.
+Off-roading is the act of driving or riding in a vehicle on unpaved surfaces such as sand, dirt, gravel, riverbeds, mud, snow, rocks, or other natural terrain.
+Off-roading ranges from casual drives with regular vehicles to competitive events with customized vehicles and skilled drivers.

 Off-road vehicle

-Travelling over difficult terrain requires vehicles capable of off-road driving such as ATVs.
-These vehicles have features designed specifically for use in off-road conditions such as extended ground clearance, off-road tires and a strengthened drive-train.
-Some manufacturers offer vehicles specifically designed for off-road use.
+Off-road vehicles are either capable of or specifically developed for off-road driving.
+These vehicles often have features designed specifically for use in off-road conditions such as suspension lifts, off-road tires, skid plates, snorkels, roll cages, or strengthened drivetrains.